CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-6.md

 `question` is the name of the targetted question in the `survey` table.
 If the question is not relevant, then this choice will be hidden.

+If `immersive` is set to false, then the target list will automatically contain the **home** button.
+This option will save and return to the **Home** page without automatically creating a new sighting.

 <table class="xlsTable">
   <thead>
     <tr>